fleetbase/fleetbase/README.md

 ```php
 'Aloha\Twilio\Support\Laravel\ServiceProvider',
 ```

+This will register two new artisan commands for you:

+- `twilio:sms`
+- `twilio:call`

 Then, add a Facade for more convenient usage.
 In your `app.php` config file add the following line to the `aliases` array: